 Ask when the company can repurchase employee stock and at what price.
 Companies may put provisions in place that simply state they can repurchase stock when an employee leaves the company.
 If the stock has tripled in value since the employee bought it, the company will have a big advantage buying stock back at the original selling price.

 Taking Taxes Into Consideration

 Whether you immediately own stock or have stock options, giving you the option to purchase stock later, your taxes will be affected.

 In some situations, say a startup company that has low valuation, it may make more sense financially to go for restricted stocks over options.
 In this case, you would pay income tax on the shares when they are fairly low in value.
 If the company fails, you wouldn't have lost a significant amount of money on taxes.
 If the opposite is true, you'll be paying higher taxes on stock that may not vest before you quit the company.
 In this case, it would be a wiser choice to go for stock options.

 If you need help negotiating equity in a startup, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.